Mowbray-R-V/Exoskeleton_control_Tmotor/README.md

 *  Code for control using these two boards will be updated soon

-## Issuses addressed using the Tmotor
+## Issuses addressed in the Tmotor firmware

 * The motor sudenly jerks after the first CAN start command, a inherent problem in the Tmotor firmware.
 * Zero positioning of the motor fails at random instants, build a safetry filter to address it.